 The capstone requires students to create and present a communication campaign that integrates all the concepts and skills students learned regarding branding, layouts, strategic communication, coding, web design, and research and data analysis.

-In addition to the eight concentrations from which students can choose in the Master of Arts in Mass Communication program, the University of Florida also offers graduate certificate programs in Global Strategic Communication, Media Sales, Social Media, and Web Design.
+In addition to the seven concentrations from which students can choose in the Master of Arts in Mass Communication program, the University of Florida also offers graduate certificate programs in Global Strategic Communication, Media Sales, Social Media, and Web Design.

 A unique benefit of the University of Florida’s online graduate programs is the opportunity they provide students to continue taking graduate-level courses on the latest communication methods, strategies, and technologies at a special alumni rate.
 After earning their Master of Arts in Mass Communication, students can return to the University of Florida and observe as many courses as they wish for a $500 annual fee, which is less than the price of one graduate course.
 Known as the Master Access program, this feature enables graduates of the program to stay up-to-date on the latest industry trends and technologies.